-Fig. 7. (a) Measured transmission spectra and (b) calculated resolving power of the designed TSP AWG. (c) Measured transmission spectra and (d) calculated resolving power of the corresponding Rowland AWG, with error bars included.
+Fig. 8. (a) Measured transmission spectra and (b) calculated resolving power of the designed TSP AWG. (c) Measured transmission spectra and (d) calculated resolving power of the corresponding Rowland AWG, with error bars included.

-The measured transmission spectra of the fabricated AWGs and the corresponding spectral resolving power are plotted in Fig. 7.
+The measured transmission spectra of the fabricated AWGs and the corresponding spectral resolving power are plotted in Fig. 8.
 Note that the error bars are much less than those in Fig. 6, since the wavelength sweep was performed with a finer resolution.
-For both AWGs, a good agreement between the experimental and simulation results is achieved.
-The throughput of the fabricated devices is ~ -1.5 dB for the center channel, the side lobes are more than 25 dB down, and the resolving power is similar to that in the simulation.
+For both AWGs, a good agreement between the experimental and simulated results is achieved.
+The on-chip loss of both fabricated devices (measured relative to the reference waveguide) is \sim -1.5 dB for the center channel, the side lobes are more than 25 dB down, and the measured resolving power is similar to that in the simulation.